grosjean1/my-wowchemy-site/content/accomplishments/Meniscus/index.md

 #   Otherwise, set `projects = []`.

 ---
-"Biomedical problem: Meniscus regeneration, multiscale modeling of tissue phenomena. \\
+Biomedical problem: Meniscus regeneration, multiscale modeling of tissue phenomena.

-	** Implement PDEs in FreeFem++ representing a nonwoven scaffold in a novel 3D printed perfusion chamber which is integrated in a bioreactor that allows in-vitro investigations of scaffolds in interaction with chondrocytes and adipose tissue-derived stem cells \\
+	** Implement PDEs in FreeFem++ representing a nonwoven scaffold in a novel 3D printed perfusion chamber which is integrated in a bioreactor that allows in-vitro investigations of scaffolds in interaction with chondrocytes and adipose tissue-derived stem cells

-        ** Sensitivity analysis of the parameters with model order reduction techniques (compared to real data)"
+        ** Sensitivity analysis of the parameters with model order reduction techniques (compared to real data)